 New for the 2020/21 season – Programs will run daily with pre-registration required.
 You can expect staggered start times and smaller groups.
 All day and special programs will not include lunch or après ski components this year.
 Learn more!

-New for the 19/20 season at Red Mountain Resort is the Topping Creek Chair, the expansion has added an additional 121 hectares (300 acres) and 300 m (1,000 ft.) of vertical terrain below Grey Mountain.
+New last season (2019/20) at Red Mountain Resort is the Topping Creek Chair, the expansion has added an additional 121 hectares (300 acres) and 300 m (1,000 ft.) of vertical terrain below Grey Mountain.

 The Topping Creek Chair links up the top of Silverlode Chair, with the bottom of the Grey Chair and delivers 7 new intermediate runs.
 The new terrain accesses some of the best snow on the mountain thanks to the southeast aspect, with options for testing your skills off-piste with tree skiing, or exploring some of the new runs such as Golden Dawn and Madhouse.
 (In the need for more ski/snowboard lessons, check out RED’s Fall Line School.)

-The new Stellar Chair at Revelstoke Mountain Resort is spinning for the 19/20 season, opening 3 beginner and 3 intermediate runs high up on the mountain – providing expansive views and prime snow.
+The newest lift, the Stellar Chair at Revelstoke Mountain Resort opened 3 beginner and 3 intermediate runs high up on the mountain – providing expansive views and prime snow.
 The new expansion covers an additional 130 m of vertical, the mellow grade making it a great spot to perfect your turns and techniques before tackling the bigger terrain available at Revelstoke Mountain Resort.

 No matter which ski resort you journey to this winter on the Powder Highway, there’s opportunities for skiers and snowboarders of every skill level to build confidence on the slopes – so that you can spend even more time shredding.